How do I get started?

 After the first appointment

-If you have a second scheduled appointment at MIT Medical, the clinician will usually ask how you felt about your first appointment and about the treatment recommendations you discussed last time.
+If you have a second scheduled appointment at MIT Health, the clinician will usually ask how you felt about your first appointment and about the treatment recommendations you discussed last time.
 Your clinician will want to make sure that felt comfortable during the first appointment and feel that they are a good fit for your needs.
 If you didn’t feel comfortable about anything during your first appointment, this is a good time to let your clinician know.

 The second appointment is when you and your clinician will probably begin to focus on current issues rather than continuing to discuss your general history.